chmaha/DebianProAudio/README.md

 # A Pro Audio Tuning Guide for Debian (and other Debian-based distros)

 Following this guide will allow you to get the best possible performance on Linux for professional audio needs.
 Even though these steps are well-tested, it is wise to research what each step accomplishes and why (the search engine is your friend :P ).
-See also https://wiki.archlinux.org/title/Professional_audio.
+See also https://wiki.archlinux.org/title/Professional_audio and https://wiki.archlinux.org/title/Professional_audio.

 For the Arch-based guide see https://github.com/chmaha/ArchProAudio.